0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-live-example-ethereum.md

    cast one vote per account.

 ## Counting secret votes
+!!! note

-1. Before counting votes you should note the id of the current vote.
-This will help you find the result later.
+    Before counting votes you should note the id of the current vote.
+This is required to find the result later.

-2. Once all cast votes have been confirmed, you can start counting by pressing the "Start Vote Counting" button and then "Submit".
-3. This starts the ZK computation and new votes cannot be cast while it is running.
+1. Start the vote counting process by pressing the "Start Vote Counting" button and then "Submit".
+This will initiate the ZK computation and new votes cannot be cast while it is running.
+The computation can take a minute or two to finish.

-4. Wait until the computation has ended.
-This may take some time.
+   If the action fails it might be because a vote has not been confirmed yet.
+You can retry the Start Vote Counting after a couple of minutes.
-5. Once it has ended the result of the vote is added to the list of "vote_results".
+2. Once the computation has ended, the result of the vote is added to the list of "vote_results".
 You may have to refresh the page to update the state.
-6. Find the result with the vote id that you noted earlier.
+3. Find the result with the vote id that you noted earlier.
-7. Since this is an open voting example it may be difficult to completely verify the result is as expected, but it should contain as minimum the amount of votes you cast or more.
+4. As this is an open voting example, it may be challenging to fully verify the expected result.
+However, the result should include at least the number of votes cast or more.
-8. The result should also contain a proof of the result, which is a list of signatures.
-   If it does not contain the proof, wait some more and refresh the page.
+5. The result should also contain a proof of the result.
+The proof is a list of signatures.
+If it does not contain signatures, wait some more and refresh the page.

 By following these steps you have now cast a secret vote and counted the result using PBC.